-The ICARUS project’s main objective is to develop integrated tools and strategies for urban impact assessment in support of air quality and climate change governance in EU Member States leading to the design and implementation of appropriate abatement strategies to improve the air quality and reduce the carbon footprint in European cities.
-The project will develop detailed policies and measures for air pollution and climate control for the short and medium term (until ca. 2030).
-For the long term perspective (2050 and beyond) ICARUS will develop visions of green cities and explore pathways on how to start realizing these visions.
+The ICARUS project’s main objective was to develop integrated tools and strategies for urban impact assessment in support of air quality and climate change governance in EU Member States leading to the design and implementation of appropriate abatement strategies to improve the air quality and reduce the carbon footprint in European cities.
+The project developed detailed policies and measures for air pollution and climate control for the short and medium term (until ca. 2030).
+For the long term perspective (2050 and beyond) ICARUS developed visions of green cities and explored pathways on how to start realizing these visions.

-A multi-objective optimization methodology will be devised encompassing high dimensional data fusion and refined tools for environmental and health impact assessment.
-Integration of complex systems dynamics that incorporate the interactions between activity sectors and the respective behavioral changes under conditions of environmental and socioeconomic change (through agent-based modelling) will be a key component of the methodology.
-Health impact assessment will incorporate internal dosimetry methodologies that take into account source specific characteristics of the emitted pollutants, such as the different PM size distribution and active surface of PM emitted from different sources.
+A multi-objective optimization methodology was devised encompassing high dimensional data fusion and refined tools for environmental and health impact assessment.
+Integration of complex systems dynamics that incorporate the interactions between activity sectors and the respective behavioral changes under conditions of environmental and socioeconomic change (through agent-based modelling) were a key component of the methodology.
+Health impact assessment incorporated internal dosimetry methodologies that took into account source specific characteristics of the emitted pollutants, such as the different PM size distribution and active surface of PM emitted from different sources.

-The results of the policy analyses will allow us to determine the most sustainable GHG mitigation and air quality (AQ) improvement strategies.
-The latter will be proposed to the authorities competent for atmospheric pollution and climate protection management and to the main industrial end-users as guidance for decision-making that would lead towards maximizing the net public health and wellbeing benefits while taking into consideration the costs associated with air pollution and climate change in the EU.
+The results of the policy analyses allowed us to determine the most sustainable GHG mitigation and air quality (AQ) improvement strategies.
+The latter were proposed to the authorities competent for atmospheric pollution and climate protection management and to the main industrial end-users as guidance for decision-making that would lead towards maximizing the net public health and wellbeing benefits while taking into consideration the costs associated with air pollution and climate change in the EU.

-Project results will be used to carry out integrated assessment of policy options answering the questions:
+Project results were used to carry out integrated assessment of policy options answering the questions:

 - What are the most effective and efficient policies for reducing both air pollution and greenhouse gas emissions in the short to medium term?
 What is the maximum potential for reducing air pollution and greenhouse gas emissions taking into account the climatic, socio-economic and cultural specificities of different European cities and regions?